devbret/homelab/README.md

 Ongoing tasks include fine-tuning the Prometheus and Grafana monitoring stack to track resource usage and container health, improving logging and alerting mechanisms, and documenting infrastructure architecture to support reproducibility.
 I'm also researching and planning GitOps-style automation using tools like ArgoCD or Flux to improve deployment consistency and version control for infrastructure changes.

+### Ongoing Tasks

+- Finalizing a robust, passwordless SSH backup workflow to TrueNAS SCALE with rsync

 ## Seeking To Learn/Improve

 My homelab serves as a long-term platform for skill development and technical exploration.
 By building and managing every layer of the stack myself, I am actively working to deepen my understanding of core DevOps practices, infrastructure resilience and the deployment of self-hosted AI systems.
 The following areas represent key learning goals that guide the direction of this project.

 - Mastering Kubernetes and self-hosted LLM deployment workflows

 - Improving infrastructure automation with Ansible and CI pipelines

 - Deepening knowledge of secure networking, ZFS storage, and system observability

 - Building a reliable, reproducible environment for future AI experiments

 ## Repository Structure